You can complain about a bailiff if you think they’ve broken the rules, eg if they:

-Complain to the trade association if the bailiff is a member.
+Complain to the trade association if the bailiff’s a member.
 Follow the complaints procedure on the association’s website.

 Complain about a county or family court bailiff or civilian enforcement officer

-Fill in a court complaint form. if you’re complaining about a county or family court bailiff or civilian enforcement.
+You can make a complaint in writing or use the complaint form if you’re complaining about a county or family court bailiff or civilian enforcement officer.